 The QUARTILE.INC function supplements together with QUARTILE.EXC the previous QUARTILE function.
 QUARTILE.INC returns the same result as QUARTILE (values 0 to 1 inclusive).
+PERCENTRANK.EXC (values 0 to 1 exclusive) is completely new.

 Microsoft Excel supports this function only in version 2010 or later.
 In older versions, the function is unknown.